 Some imaging features are particularly helpful in distinguishing between benign and malignant lesions.
 Nodules with doubling times of fewer than 10 or more than 450 days are most likely benign.
 Calcifications seen on a chest radiograph or CT scan that have a central, diffuse, speckled laminar or popcorn pattern most likely reflect a benign mass, whereas eccentric calcifications are more characteristic of malignancy.
 The following sections describe the imaging techniques used in the diagnosis of solitary pulmonary nodules.

 CT is the most used imaging technique to find and diagnose nodules on the lungs, which are often found incidentally during an evaluation performed for other reasons.
 Radiologic characteristics of nodules with ill-defined and speculated borders favor malignant tumors as well as involvement of bronchi or vessels, and will enlarge more rapidly than benign tumors.3 CT can also be used for guided percutaneous core needle biopsy of accessible pulmonary nodules.
-In a study of 60 patients with benign pulmonary lesions, percutaneous core needle biopsy provided a definitive diagnosis ...
+In a study of 60 patients with benign pulmonary lesions, percutaneous core needle biopsy provided ...